hadley/adv-r/Scoping.md

 ## Scoping

-Scoping is the set of rules that govern how R looks up the value of a symbol, or name, how R goes from the symbol `x`, to its value `10` in the following example.
+Scoping is the set of rules that govern how R looks up the value of a symbol, or name.
+That is, the rules that R applies to go from the symbol `x`, to its value `10` in the following example.

     x <- 10
     x